KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 }"##;
 ```

-## Finally Creating The Bloody Shader Objects
+## Creating The Shader Objects

-The last step is actually compile the shaders and use them in our playground.
+The next step actually compiling the shaders and using them in our playground.

 The creation is pretty straight forward, we call `glCreateShader` with the type
 of shader we want to create, upload the shader code with `glShaderSource` and